xd009642/xd009642.github.io/_posts/2024-08-23-snapshoting-testing-neural-networks.markdown

-In this post I'm mainly going to explain a bit about what snapshot testing is some pros and cons and how I approached it for an audio processing project at work.
+In this post, I'm mainly going to explain a bit about what snapshot testing is some pros and cons and how I approached it for an audio processing project at work.
 And testing a library that is a wrapper around a neural network with some bonus logic.

 ## What Are They?

-Snapshot testing is when we take a "shapshot" of the programs output or state and store that alongside the tests.
-Then when running the test we run our code, generate the same output and then compare with our stored version.
+Snapshot testing is when we take a "shapshot" of the output or state of the program and store that alongside the tests.
+Then when running the test we run our code, generate the same output and then compare it with our stored version.

-You may have seen this used by the Rust compiler if you've ever poked into it's diagnostic tests.
+You may have seen this used by the Rust compiler if you've ever poked into its diagnostic tests.
 And also in Rust there's a handy crate for it [insta](https://crates.io/crates/insta).

-Of course sometimes our tests will fail, when that happens we will either confirm it's an issue and fix our code or confirm the new snapshot is correct and replace the old one.
-Sometimes a mixture of the two if partially broke something when adding a feature.
+Of course, sometimes our tests will fail, when that happens we will either confirm it's an issue and fix our code or confirm the new snapshot is correct and replace the old one.
+Sometimes it's a mixture of the two if we've partially broken something when adding a feature.

 The benefit of this approach is we can hit a large amount of our code with tests on realistic data/scenarios and do this much quicker than crafting test